learn-js/learn-js.github.com/_posts/posts/2014-02-11-hyperquest-director-handlebars-example-app.md

 ---
-title: "Create a Node.js app that uses content APIs & npm modules like hyperquest, director, & handlebars"
+title: "Create a Node.js app that consumes APIs & is composed of small modules"
 slug: hyperquest-director-handlebars-example-app
 published: true
 layout: post